Categories: Architecture, Programming

 Each support team is as small as possible; the money is in the features.

-And then there is the “engineering productivity” team - which fluctuated between 3 and 5 members.
-We are responsible for looking at the “big picture” of how software is being developed now, and what can be done to make it as cost-effective as possible.
+The engineering productivity team is another supporting team; it fluctuated between 3 and 5 members while I was there, and is responsible for looking at the “big picture” of how software is being developed now, and what can be done to make it as cost-effective as possible.
 Software architecture is a part of that work.

 The Social Aspects of Engineering Productivity